melezhik/sparrowdo/README.md

 * `--localhost`

-If set, runs Sparrowdo in localhost, in that case Sparrow6 tasks get run directly withouth launching ssh
+If set, runs Sparrowdo in localhost, in that case Sparrow6 tasks get run directly without launching ssh

 * `--ssh_user`

-If set defines ssh user when run Sparrowdo scenarion over ssh, none required.
+If set defines ssh user when run Sparrowdo scenario over ssh, none required.

 * `--ssh_port`

-If set defines ssh port to use  when run Sparrowdo scenarion over ssh.
+If set defines ssh port to use  when run Sparrowdo scenario over ssh.
 Default value is 22.

-If set, run Sparrowdo scenario on localhost, don't consfuse with `--host=127.0.0.1` which runs scenarion on the machine but using ssh.
+If set, run Sparrowdo scenario on localhost, don't confuse with `--host=127.0.0.1` which runs scenario on the machine but using ssh.

 * `--repo`